eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 providers.
 Ideally, the consumer will not need to directly interact with provider endpoints.
 Instead, the consumer will interact with a graph structure that represents the digital twin.

 Ibeji's In-vehicle Digital Twin Service needs some adjustments to support the Digital Twin Graph Service.
-We will introduce a modified form of the service under the name "Digital Twin Registry" and keep the existing functionality intact under the original In-vehicle Digital Twin Service.
+We will introduce a modified form of the service under the name "Digital Twin Registry" and keep the existing functionality intact, for now, under the original In-vehicle Digital Twin Service.

 The Managed Subscriber Service is an optional service that provides integration with Agemo.
 The Managed Subscriber Service has been included in the component diagram for completeness' sake.